Comparing Oral Appliance and CPAP

 Disadvantages of CPAP

-Despite its effectiveness, CPAP is not without its drawbacks.
+Despite its effectiveness, CPAP has its drawbacks.
 Some of the common issues include:

 • Discomfort from the mask